Skip to Content

 Frequently Asked Questions

 Domestic battery cases in Cook County require an overnight stay in the county jail before a bond hearing the following morning.
-This is different from other misdemeanors, where someone who has been arrested can bond out at the police station.
-This means an unfortunate overnight stay in jail instead of bonding out at the station.
-The person then appears before a judge who sets bond after hearing the alleged facts.
+This is different from most other misdemeanor offenses, where a defendant can bond out at the police station.
+The following morning, you appear before a judge who sets bond and may impose conditions, including electronic monitoring or a no-contact order.

 Will a Domestic Violence Charge Always Lead to a Conviction?

-No, being charged with domestic battery or domestic violence does not automatically result in a conviction.
-Many cases are dismissed or resolved favorably through pretrial negotiations, evidence review, or valid legal defenses.
-The outcome depends on the specifics of each case and the strength of evidence presented in court.
+No. Many cases are dismissed or resolved favorably through pretrial negotiations, evidence review, or valid legal defenses.
+The outcome depends on the specific facts of the case and the strength of the evidence presented.
+Being charged doesn’t mean being convicted.

 What Happens If Someone Violates an Order of Protection in Chicago?

-Violating an order of protection is a separate criminal offense and can result in arrest, additional charges, and stricter release conditions.
-The Chicago courts take these violations seriously, and judges may impose harsher penalties or bond restrictions after a proven violation.
+Violating an order of protection is a separate criminal offense that can result in arrest, additional charges, and stricter release conditions, including GPS electronic monitoring.
+Chicago courts treat these violations seriously, and judges may impose harsher bond restrictions after a proven violation.

-Can a Conviction Be Expunged or Sealed from My Record?
+Can a Domestic Violence Conviction Be Expunged or Sealed in Illinois?

-Some domestic violence convictions in Illinois cannot be expunged or sealed, especially if a judge found you guilty.
-However, if the case was dismissed or you were found not guilty, you may be eligible for expungement or sealing.
-You should consult an attorney familiar with Illinois law and local Cook County procedures to discuss your options.
+Convictions where a judge found you guilty generally can’t be expunged or sealed under Illinois law.
+However, if the case was dismissed or you were found not guilty, you may qualify for expungement or sealing.
+An attorney familiar with Cook County procedures can evaluate your specific situation and walk you through available options.

 SCHEDULE A FREE CONSULTATION